dimiphoton/portfolio-optimization/README.md

-# Portfolio
+# Portfolio optimization experiment

-A little project to discover, code and present how portfolio optimization
+A little project to discover, code and present how portfolio optimization works.

 ## what is this project about ?